Best Bathroom Flooring Options

 Follow all manufacturer instructions during installation and be sure to seal any places where water could leak through.
 You should also invest in a quality underlayment and vapor barrier to prevent issues with subfloor moisture.

 How Do I Clean My Bathroom Floor?

 For waterproof bathroom floors like porcelain tiles and vinyl planks, clean-up is as simple as a quick run of the vacuum and some swipes of a damp mop.
 This is great for people like me who don’t want to invest a lot of time and money into special cleaning products for the bathroom.

 Waterproof vinyl and rigid core engineered wood floors are some of the easiest, low-maintenance flooring options you can find.
 With thick wear layers to protect against high traffic, and ultra-strong, waterproof cores, these floors can stand up to just about anything.

 In the case of SPC vinyl planks, they’re actually designed for commercial use in places like grocery stores and hospitals.
 It doesn’t matter how busy your bathroom is – you’re not going to put a dent in this flooring.

 If you’re looking for new bathroom flooring ideas that are high quality and low maintenance, then look no further than our wide selection of waterproof flooring.
-With vinyl, tile, and engineered hardwood options in almost every style, you can keep up with the trending looks without sacrificing durability.
+With vinyl, and tile options in almost every style, you can keep up with the trending looks without sacrificing durability.

 Best of all, you can rest easy knowing that you have a completely waterproof bathroom floor.